krussll/jackhighbowls/_posts/2021-02-01-jokes-about-lawn-bowls.md

 "I'd bowl with him any day" = he always buys the first round

-A man was walking down the street when he was approached by a particularly

-dirty and shabby-looking homeless man who asked him for a couple of dollars

-for dinner.

 <img src="/assets/images/jokes/joke-7.jpg" alt="" height="200px" style="max-height: 300px;" />
 <img src="/assets/images/jokes/joke-8.jpg" alt="" height="200px" style="max-height: 300px;" />